The Solid Protocol

 status code and a Location

-A data pod MUST implement the server part of HTTP/1.1 Authentication [RFC7235].
-When a client does not provide valid credentials when requesting a resource that requires it (see WebID), the data pod MUST send a response with a 401
+When a client does not provide valid credentials when requesting a resource that requires it (see WebID), servers MUST send a response with a 401

 status code (unless 404